ETH-DISCO/cluster-tutorial/README.md

 # Initialization

-You have to set everything up and attach to a node first:
+You have to set everything up and attach to a node first, independent of your workflow:

 ```bash
 #